brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ## Preload a FairPlay license

-If you plan to download multiple FairPlay-protected videos, it's a good idea to prelaod all the FairPlay licenses beforehand, because FairPlay license exchange cannot happen while the app is in the background.
+If you plan to download multiple FairPlay-protected videos, it's a good idea to preload all the FairPlay licenses beforehand, because FairPlay license exchange cannot happen while the app is in the background.
 Preload a FairPlay license with a similar call:

 ```
 [BCOVOfflineVideoManager.sharedManager preloadFairPlayLicense:video